wiseupdata/databricks/README.md

 <details>
 <summary>
-  Create a Simple Job Workflow with a Task to a existent cluster 😍 click!
+  Create a Simple Job Workflow with a task to a existent cluster 😍 click!
 </summary>

 > - Manually trigger